Divya26101993/VMawre-installation-in-windows/README.md

 ![Image](https://github.com/user-attachments/assets/5034201b-263e-4409-a4af-dbd2b4d65de7)

-Once VMware is installed, you will see a Finish button.
-Click Finish to complete the installation.
+After installation, click Finish to complete the process.
+VMware Workstation will now be installed on your system

 ![Image](https://github.com/user-attachments/assets/275d4d1d-f413-4b66-b0ce-f79a811e596d)

-You will now see VMware Workstation on your desktop.
-Double-click the icon to open it.
+Once the installation is complete, you will find the VMware Workstation icon on your desktop.
+Double-click the icon to open VMware Workstation

 ![Image](https://github.com/user-attachments/assets/ffba4b81-c81d-4db1-9223-053e5be5f9e4)